 If you’ve never heard of this technique, don’t be intimidated!
 Pranayama breathing is very easy to learn.
 And it’s well worth your while to try it out, since there are many benefits of pranayama.
 Here are some helpful details about it, and how to get started.

-What is Pranayama?
+What Is Pranayama?

-There are various techniques in pranayama that address the desired emotional benefit, such as boosting energy, sharpening focus, or experiencing deep relaxation.
+There are various techniques in pranayama to achieve the desired emotional benefit, such as boosting energy, sharpening focus, or experiencing deep relaxation.

 What Are the Benefits of Pranayama?

 Not only does pranayama help you connect to your asana yoga practice, this breathing technique may also have a profound effect on your emotions.
 Don’t believe us?
 Try this: The next time you are stressed, take five deep, concentrated breaths and observe the shift in your emotions.
 Feeling a bit calmer?
 We thought so.